John Dumelo

 John Matthew Kofi Setor Dumelo (born 3 February 1984) is a Ghanaian by citizenship, an actor, and a politician.
 He is the Member of Parliament representing the Ayawaso West Wuogon Constituency as part of the 9th Parliament of Ghana.
 He currently serves as the Deputy Minister of Food and Agriculture of the Republic of Ghana, having been sworn into office on 13 March 2025 after his appointment by President John Dramani Mahama.

 Early life and education

 Dumelo was raised in Likpe Bala in the Oti Region.
 His parents are John Dumelo, who was a civil engineer, and Antoinette Dumelo, a customs officer.

 Dumelo had his basic education at Christ the King School in Accra.
 He schooled at Achimota School and was part of the school's Drama Club.

 He went further to study civil engineering at Kwame Nkrumah University of Science and Technology (KNUST) but could not complete the course.
 He contested in "Mr. University" and won at KNUST.
-Later, he enrolled in GIMPA's School of Public Service and Governance, which he was interested in.
+Later, he enrolled in GIMPA's School of Public Service and Governance for his Degree and Masters, which he was interested in.